Dominion Building, Wellington

 The Dominion Building is a historic structure on the corner of Mercer Street and Victoria Street in Wellington, New Zealand.
 Originally designed as the headquarters of The Dominion newspaper, it now houses a mix of apartments, offices and retail areas.

 A distinctive seven-storey building of some elegance, the Dominion has a frontage of stone imported from Caen in France and interiors of Queensland marble.
 The building follows the bend in the road.
-Its most striking feature is topped by a copper-covered tower with a lantern turret.
+Its most striking feature is a copper-covered tower with a lantern turret.

 In the mid-1970s, The Dominion newspaper moved out of the building.
 The complex was redesigned by Ian Athfield in 1995.

-The building is classified as a "Category 2" by Heritage New Zealand.
+The building is classified as a Category 2 Historic Place by Heritage New Zealand.

+Investigation of the leaking turret dome in 2022 showed that repairs were necessary, and remediation work funded by the residents and Wellington City Council was carried out during 2023.
+Decayed timber was replaced, and the original copper was replaced with 1.5 tonnes of new copper.